thoelkef/visualstudio-docs.de-de/docs/extensibility/walkthrough-highlighting-text.md

 - tr-tr
 - zh-cn
 - zh-tw
-translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 5658ecf52637a38bc3c2a5ad9e85b2edebf7d445
+ms.sourcegitcommit: ff8ecec19f8cab04ac2190f9a4a995766f1750bf
-ms.openlocfilehash: 029cc7785c49a08c7128bfaaff8f236e438efad8
+ms.openlocfilehash: 20a0d53e823767448562751315a9f056116e33b9
+ms.contentlocale: de-de
-ms.lasthandoff: 02/22/2017
+ms.lasthandoff: 08/23/2017

 ---
-# <a name="walkthrough-highlighting-text"></a>Exemplarische Vorgehensweise: Markieren von Text
+# <a name="walkthrough-highlighting-text"></a>Walkthrough: Highlighting Text
-Sie können verschiedene visuelle Effekte in den Editor hinzufügen, durch das Managed Extensibility Framework (MEF)-Komponenten zu erstellen.
-Diese exemplarische Vorgehensweise veranschaulicht, wie jedes Vorkommen des aktuellen Worts in einer Textdatei zu markieren.
-Wenn ein Wort mehr als einmal in einer Textdatei tritt, und Sie die Einfügemarke in einem Vorkommen positionieren, wird jedes Vorkommen hervorgehoben.
+You can add different visual effects to the editor by creating Managed Extensibility Framework (MEF) component parts.
+This walkthrough shows how to highlight every occurrence of the current word in a text file.
+If a word occurs more than one time in a text file, and you position the caret in one occurrence, every occurrence is highlighted.

-## <a name="prerequisites"></a>Erforderliche Komponenten
+## <a name="prerequisites"></a>Prerequisites
- Starten in Visual Studio 2015, führen Sie Sie nicht Visual Studio SDK aus dem Downloadcenter installieren.
-Er ist als optionales Feature in Visual Studio-Setup enthalten.
-Sie können auch später im Visual Studio SDK installieren.
-Weitere Informationen finden Sie unter [Installation von Visual Studio SDK](../extensibility/installing-the-visual-studio-sdk.md).
+ Starting in Visual Studio 2015, you do not install the Visual Studio SDK from the download center.
+It is included as an optional feature in Visual Studio setup.
+You can also install the VS SDK later on.
+For more information, see [Installing the Visual Studio SDK](../extensibility/installing-the-visual-studio-sdk.md).

-## <a name="creating-a-mef-project"></a>Erstellen eines MEF-Projekts
+## <a name="creating-a-mef-project"></a>Creating a MEF Project

-1. Erstellen Sie ein C#-VSIX-Projekt.
-(In der **neues Projekt** Dialogfeld **Visual c# / Erweiterbarkeit**, dann **VSIX-Projekt**.)
-Nennen Sie die Projektmappe `HighlightWordTest`.

-2. Fügen Sie dem Projekt eine Classifier-Editor-Elementvorlage hinzu.
-Weitere Informationen finden Sie unter [erstellen eine Erweiterung mit einer Elementvorlage Editor](../extensibility/creating-an-extension-with-an-editor-item-template.md).

-3. Löschen Sie die vorhandenen Klassendateien.
+1. Create a C# VSIX project.
+(In the **New Project** dialog, select **Visual C# / Extensibility**, then **VSIX Project**.)
+Name the solution `HighlightWordTest`.

+2. Add an Editor Classifier item template to the project.
+For more information, see [Creating an Extension with an Editor Item Template](../extensibility/creating-an-extension-with-an-editor-item-template.md).

+3. Delete the existing class files.

-## <a name="defining-a-textmarkertag"></a>Definieren einer TextMarkerTag
+## <a name="defining-a-textmarkertag"></a>Defining a TextMarkerTag
- Der erste Schritt beim Markieren von Text ist das Erstellen einer Unterklasse <xref:Microsoft.VisualStudio.Text.Tagging.TextMarkerTag>und definieren das Aussehen.</xref:Microsoft.VisualStudio.Text.Tagging.TextMarkerTag>
+ The first step in highlighting text is to subclass <xref:Microsoft.VisualStudio.Text.Tagging.TextMarkerTag> and define its appearance.

-#### <a name="to-define-a-textmarkertag-and-a-markerformatdefinition"></a>Zum Definieren einer TextMarkerTag und einer MarkerFormatDefinition
+#### <a name="to-define-a-textmarkertag-and-a-markerformatdefinition"></a>To define a TextMarkerTag and a MarkerFormatDefinition

-1. Fügen Sie eine Klassendatei hinzu, und nennen Sie sie **HighlightWordTag**.

-2. Fügen Sie die folgenden Verweise hinzu:
+1. Add a class file and name it **HighlightWordTag**.

+2. Add the following references:

     1. Microsoft.VisualStudio.CoreUtility